kingkongofficial/kingkong/README.md

 ## About:
-- kingkong is a web framework built using cpp. which can be used for building backends :)
+- kingkong is a web framework built using rust. which can be used for building backends :)

 ## Tutorials:
 - intrested in kingkong??